My Befuddlement with New Year

 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
 (2 Corinthians 5:17, ESV)

 When we are in Christ, we become a new creation.
-Our sins, our old self passes away, and a new self comes, be come a new creation with the confession and repentance of our sin to God our Father through Jesus Christ.
+Our sins and our old self passes away and we become a new creation with the confession and repentance of our sin to God our Father through Jesus Christ.
 God is the only one who can forgive us of our most wicked and darkest thoughts.
 He’s the only one who can renew our hearts or minds.
 Our new beginnings start with Jesus and His forgiveness of our sins.
 It doesn’t have to be a yearly thing, but a daily thing, a fresh start, moment by moment.

 Give us this day our daily bread, and forgive us our debts, as we also have forgiven our debtors.
 (Matthew 6:11-12, ESV)

 When Jesus shows us to ask God for our daily bread, it’s not just our daily needs; He’s asking us to pray for the ‘Bread of Heaven’ or ‘Bread of Life’ that is Jesus himself.
 We need Jesus daily, to forgive our debts (our sins), which ultimately means we ought to seek Christ daily and repent daily.

 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.
 If we say we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 If we say we have not sinned, we make him a liar, and his word is not in us.
 (1 John 1:7-10, ESV)

 Today is the day